Archomeda/gw2-yolomouse-cursors/cursors/sharp/README.md

 -    | ![255335](../../originals/255335.png) | N/A

-Note that when using these cursors, YoloMouse might use the wrong default size which might cause the cursors look too small or too big compared to the original cursors.
+Note that when using these cursors, YoloMouse might use the wrong default size which might cause the cursors to look too small or too big compared to the original cursors.
 When this happens, press `CTRL + ALT + Shift + -` multiple times until the cursors have their correct size.